DipaBorase/Pandas_-project/README.md

 # Pandas-Project
-This is end to end Pandas project on Data Analystics
+This is  Data Analystics using Python Pandas.